ahmedyunis/PowerBI_IMDB_Movies_Ranked-/README.md

 Get Data from Web >> Provide web page URL for the top 100 sold movies all the time

 *Use a Query as a Reference* and *Append Queries* to combine queries into this new query

+By usieng the Query Editor we can add a new source of data (IMDB User Rating) also we can apply many of Transformation and Editing to these Data as:

+ Rename the query, Remove Columns, Split Column, Replace Values Trim

+*Final Merge*
+ we can now final merge the two dataset together to see how best-selling movies are among top user rated films (Merge Queries is equivalent to Join in SQL or database terminology)